Home - Book Preview

 His old stuff was gone.

-Ms. O'Toole appeared in his doorway with the quiet authority of a person entering territory they are entitled to but for which they maintain a respectful knock.
-She looked at the pile of new clothing on the bed and at Quinn standing beside it, wearing the new trousers and a white shirt with the wool sweater.
+Ms. O'Toole appeared in his doorway with the quiet authority of a person entering territory they are entitled to but for which they maintain a respectful looked at the pile of new clothing on the bed and at Quinn standing beside it, wearing the new trousers and a white shirt with the wool sweater.

 "Watch," she said, gesturing to the bed.